madneal/subway-shanghai/README.md

 # :train2::train2::train2: Subway Shanghai

 The before vesion is based on native js.
-With the incresement of the size of the code, the code become messy.
+With the increse of the size of the code, the code become messy.
 Therefore, the new version is implemented on the basis of [create-react-app](https://github.com/facebook/create-react-app).

 ## Component structure